dharanidadi/Week_0/README.md

 # EPISODE 0 - A study in ROSe

 * __Ubuntu Installation__ :
-For using ROS framework Ubuntu is necessary.
+For using ROS framework, Ubuntu is necessary.
 So, follow any of the four alternatives for setting up the linux environment:
 (It's Preferable that you install Ubuntu 20.04)<br />
-**Dual-boot**: Follow this [Tutorial](https://towardsdatascience.com/how-to-dual-boot-windows-10-and-linux-ubuntu-20-04-lts-in-a-few-hassle-free-steps-f0e465c3aafd) or this [Video Tutorial](https://www.youtube.com/watch?v=-iSAyiicyQY) to install ubuntu in your laptop.<br />
+**Dual-boot**: Follow this [Tutorial](https://towardsdatascience.com/how-to-dual-boot-windows-10-and-linux-ubuntu-20-04-lts-in-a-few-hassle-free-steps-f0e465c3aafd) or this [Video Tutorial](https://www.youtube.com/watch?v=-iSAyiicyQY) to install ubuntu in your laptop.
 <span style="color:red">[WARNING], Do at your own risk!
 We will be not responsible if you lose your data. __Follow instructions carefully and make backups before you start!__</span> <br />
 **Virtual Machine** : You can install a virtual machine and install ubuntu on that.
 Follow this [Tutorial](https://www.youtube.com/watch?v=x5MhydijWmc) in that case.
 (Installation of the Virtual Machine is also included in the tutorial)<br />
 **WSL** : Follow this [Tutorial](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) to install WSL on your windows system.<br />